anatShoval/memory-game-anat/my-app/README.md

 ## Play it!

-Play the game with alone or with a friend, over [here]().
+Play the game alone or with a friend, over [here]().

 ## Start a Local Development Server

 1. Clone the repository.
 1. `$ npm install`
 1. `$ npm start`
-1. A URL was printed.
-Open it in a browser.
+1. The URL will be printed automaticly in a new browser, if faild to open use the following URL: http://localhost:3000/